Scandinavian Defense: Modern era

-A regular user from the 1950s onwards was Yugoslav International Master (IM) Nikola Karaklajić, but a lengthy period of non-support by top players ended by the 1960s, when former world championship finalist David Bronstein and women's world champion Nona Gaprindashvili played it occasionally.
+A regular user from the 1950s onwards was Yugoslav International Master (IM) Nikola Karaklajić.
+A lengthy period of non-support by top players ended by the 1960s, when former world championship finalist David Bronstein and women's world champion Nona Gaprindashvili played it occasionally.
 Danish grandmaster (GM) Bent Larsen, a four-time world championship candidate, played it occasionally from the 1960s onwards; he defeated World Champion Anatoly Karpov with it at Montreal 1979, spurring a rise in popularity.
-The popular name also began to switch from "Center Counter Defense" to "Scandinavian Defense" around this time.
+The popular name also began to switch from "Center Counter Defense" to "Scandinavian Defense" around this time, in acknowledgement of Collijn's role in rehabilitating the opening.
 Danish GM Curt Hansen is also considered an expert in the opening.
 Australian GM Ian Rogers has adopted it frequently starting in the 1980s.
 In 1995, the Scandinavian Defense made its first appearance in a world chess championship match, in the 14th game of the PCA final at New York City.
 Viswanathan Anand as Black obtained an excellent position using the opening against Garry Kasparov, although Kasparov won the game.

 During the sixth round of the 2014 Chess Olympiad at Tromsø, Magnus Carlsen chose the Scandinavian against Fabiano Caruana, and won; Carlsen used the opening again to draw with Caruana at the 2016 Chess Olympiad at Baku.
 Carlsen used the opening as Black in a blitz game to defeat Viswanathan Anand at the 2019 Grand Chess Tour stop in Kolkata.

-Main line: 2.exd5
+2.exd5 Qxd5 3.Nc3

-White normally continues 2.exd5 where Black has two major continuations: 2...Qxd5 and 2...Nf6 (the Modern Scandinavian).
-The rare gambit 2...c6 (the Blackburne–Kloosterboer Gambit) was played successfully by Joseph Blackburne on at least one occasion, but after 3.dxc6 is thought to be unsound and is almost never seen in master-level play.